WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 ### **Criteria / Definition of Done**
-* Personas SHALL use the SGPersona ActorDefinition profile
+* All Personas SHALL use the SGPersona ActorDefinition profile
-* Persona source follow the guidelines for file content and names
+* Each Persona source follow the guidelines for file content and names
 * All the personas SHOULD be from the Personas glossary; any exceptions will have to be resolved before final publication

 ### **Change tracking**